irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 _"Why are you talking to me?..."_

 The floating shadow from the other side of the window addressed him back.
-Her high pitched voice was interlaced with a creaky noise, making it sweet yet uncanny.
+Her high-pitched voice was interlaced with a creaky noise, making it sweet yet uncanny.
 _".. aren't you scared of me?"_

-He was half awake, looking out through the window as the shadow got closer, a silhouette in moonlight.
+He was half awake, looking out through the window as the shadow got closer, a silhouette in the moonlight.

 _"You're being creepy, but I know I'm still in a dream and that you're not real.
 You can't do anything other than try and scare me in my dreams."_

 He waited for a reply.
 Seconds passed.
-Uneasy silence filled the void.
+An uneasy silence filled the void.
 He felt an intense stare as it just stood there.
 The figure kept getting vague as it faded away.
 He went back to sleep.

 Another dream.

 ------

 He's in an exam hall.
-Well it's not an exam hall.
+Well, it's not an exam hall.
 There are a bunch of people.
-Sixty four to be exact.
+Sixty-four to be exact.
 Everyone is the same height as him.
 Sitting down.
 Meditating or something?

-A dystopian future where you rent your brain time in order to get paid.
+A dystopian future where you rent your brain time to get paid.
 The downside is that you can't be occupied with thoughts.
 You have to keep all your electronic devices away too - including your phone.
 He was distracted for a while.

 Something triggered the system.
-A guard walked in to the room.
+A guard walked into the room.
 She asked around, looked around.
 They weren't getting the same brain activity output as they should.
 Was it because he was bothered about his phone?
 Waiting for a specific text?
 He couldn't tell.

 She didn't look alright.
 Too pretty to be a guard.
 Her anger didn't suit her, neither did her uniform.
 She took out her gun and shot a person sitting three columns away from him.

 There were a few seconds of confused silence before the room turned into chaos.

-He fell down to the floor and held his hands close in a fetal position.
+He fell to the floor and held his hands close in a fetal position.
 She moved her rifle pointing from person to person and eventually him.

 No one tried to stop her as she pulled the trigger, jolting him awake.
 Again.